Atomic hydrogen in IllustrisTNG galaxies: the impact of environment parallelled with local 21-cm surveys: Physical interpretation of satellites' content

 where $\sigma_{\rm H\,{ {\textsc i}}}$ is the radial velocity dispersion of atomic gas in the disc.
 The scaling of $f_{\rm atm}$ with $q$ should be much tighter than other galaxy properties, e.g.~stellar mass or SFR \citep[e.g.][]{stevens18}.
 A true test of whether a process (e.g. ram-pressure stripping) makes galaxies \HI-poor is therefore to assess its impact on the $q$--$f_{\rm atm}$ relation.

-The top panel of Fig.~\ref{fig:qf} shows the $q$--$f_{\rm atm}$ relation for TNG100 centrals and satellites. $\sigma_{\rm H\,{ {\textsc i}}}$ is calculated by isolating rotationally supported gas cells \citep[using the criteria of][]{mitchell18} that are also predominantly atomic, gridding the cells in two dimensions after rotating the galaxy to be face-on, calculating the standard deviation of radial velocities in each grid cell, then taking a mass-weighted mean of those values.
+The top panel of Fig.~\ref{fig:qf} shows the $q$--$f_{\rm atm}$ relation for TNG100 centrals and satellites.
+Only galaxies with non-zero neutral gas disc masses are included; were we to not exclude zero-gas galaxies, Fig.~\ref{fig:qf} would not be particularly informative, as the majority of satellites with $q\!<\!10^{-1}$ would have $f_{\rm atm} \! = \!
+0$ (cf.~the results of \citealt{stevens18}). $\sigma_{\rm H\,{ {\textsc i}}}$ is calculated by isolating rotationally supported gas cells \citep[using the criteria of][]{mitchell18} that are also predominantly atomic, gridding the cells in two dimensions after rotating the galaxy to be face-on, calculating the standard deviation of radial velocities in each grid cell, summing this in quadrature with the thermal velocity dispersion of that gas, then taking a mass-weighted mean of those values.
 Neutral gas and stars contribute to the total mass and specific angular momentum of the disc (see Section \ref{ssec:disc}).
 This plot highlights the broad applicability of the \citet{ob16} analytic model -- not only does it run approximately parallel to TNG100, but it has also been shown to hold in observations and semi-analytic models of galaxy formation \citep{ob16,lutz18,stevens18}.

-We note that the median $\sigma_{\rm H\,{ {\textsc i}}}$ for TNG100 galaxies is 14 km\,s$^{-1}$, with 68\% of galaxies in the range $(10,23)$\,km\,s$^{-1}$.
+We note that the median $\sigma_{\rm H\,{ {\textsc i}}}$ for TNG100 galaxies is $\sim$16\,km\,s$^{-1}$, with 68\% of galaxies in the range $(11,28.5)$\,km\,s$^{-1}$.
 These numbers only account for galaxies with enough gas cells in the disc to meaningfully measure their dispersion.
-For galaxies that had insufficient gas to measure $\sigma_{\rm H\,{ {\textsc i}}}$ (34\% of cases), we approximate $\sigma_{\rm H\,{ {\textsc i}}}$ by setting it to the median value for all galaxies that did have it successfully measured (i.e.~14 km\,s$^{-1}$).
+For galaxies that had insufficient gas to measure $\sigma_{\rm H\,{ {\textsc i}}}$ (11.5\% of included cases), we approximate $\sigma_{\rm H\,{ {\textsc i}}}$ by setting it to the median value for all galaxies that did have it successfully measured (i.e.~16 km\,s$^{-1}$).
 In testing, we found if we manually set all $\sigma_{\rm H\,{ {\textsc i}}}$ to a constant 10\,km\,s$^{-1}$ \citep[{\' a} la][]{ob16}, then the median lines in Fig.~\ref{fig:qf} align with the analytic model.
 Systematic differences from \citet{ob16} in Fig.~\ref{fig:qf} are therefore more down to systematic differences between $\sigma_{\rm H\,{ {\textsc i}}}$ of TNG100 galaxies and observations \citep[cf.][]{tamburro09}, and less a signal that the angular momentum--gas fraction connection is different to the analytic model.